saksham021012/fincorpus/README.md

 11. **Rate limiting at two tiers.** Global limiter (100 req / 15 min) on all routes.
 Stricter auth limiter (10 req / 15 min) on `/login`, `/register`, and `/refresh` to slow brute-force attacks.

+12. **Advanced Filtering & Search.** The `GET /records` endpoint natively supports compounding query filters.
+It performs exact matches for `type`, insensitive partial-string matching for `category` and `search` (hitting descriptions), and bounding-box queries for `startDate`/`endDate`, elegantly satisfying the criteria search assignment constraint.

 ---

 ## 🔮 Future Improvements